Madrid summer activities and attractions

 A well-kept secret is the abundance of Madrid summer activities and attractions.
-Every summer there is a list of Madrid summer activities and attractions, some of which are free and others paid.
+There is a list of Madrid summer activities, and attractions every summer, some of which are free and others paid.

 While New Madrid (the earthquake fault line in the USA) threatens to split the USA in two, old Madrid’s summer activities and attractions promise to unite its residents and visitors in an atmosphere of fun and relaxation from July to September.

-“Veranos de la Villa” is a programme of concert and stage performances that show off Madrid’s cultural sophistication during the summer months.
+“Veranos de la Villa” is a programme of concert and stage performances showing Madrid’s cultural sophistication during the summer months.
 Over a hundred top-ranking artists cover all the disciplines of pop, rock, flamenco, theatre, dance and film.

-The “Puente del Rey” is the latest addition to “Veranos de la Villa”.
-The space is at the entrance to the “Casa de Campo” park and is right next to the river “Manzanares”.
+The “Puente del Rey” is the latest addition to “Veranos de la Villa“.
+The space is at the “Casa de Campo” park entrance next to the river “Manzanares“.
 It replaces the “Jardines de Sabatini” as the new summer home for flamenco, musical theatre and dance.

 Address: Explanada del Puente del Rey

 Try the “Teatro Circo Price “if you have a wide range of musical tastes, try the “Teatro Circo Price“.
 This summer, there are performances from musicians from Spain, Portugal, Cuba, Isreal, Mexico, Belgium, Norway and Africa.

 Address: Ronda de Atocha, 35 Web site: http://www.teatrocircoprice.es